Close ILTakeCare Suggestion

 ● Natural calamities:

-Events such as an earthquake, tsunami, flood, or other similar unavoidable disasters can cause damage to your four-wheeler.
-However, with ICICI Lombard, you won't have to worry about the extra costs.
+Events such as earthquakes, tsunamis, floods, or other similar unavoidable disasters can cause damage to your four-wheeler.
+However, with standalone car insurance, you won't have to worry about the extra costs.

-Hence, own damage car insurance policy by ICICI Lombard offers peace of mind and provides coverage for unforeseen circumstances.
+Hence, own damage car insurance policy offers peace of mind and provides coverage for unforeseen circumstances.

 • If you intentionally cause damage to your own car or someone else's property, your insurance does not cover the costs.